Myanmar Water Festival and Burmese New Year Tour

 • From the 9th to 13th centuries, Bagan city was the capital of the Pagan Kingdom.
 More than 10,000 Buddhist temples, pagodas and monasteries were constructed in the Bagan plains at that time, of which the remains of over 2200 temples and pagodas survive.
 We’ll visit a selection of them.

-• We’ll head to the river for sunset.
+• We’ll head to the river or hill viewpoint for sunset.

-• In the evening, we’ll head to the Night Market/Carnival.
-This is a real party place and quite the eye opener!
+• In the evening, we’ll head to the Night Market/Carnival or Taw Pyi temple.
 As it is the end of the Water festival, so it’ll be extra lively.

 Thursday 17th April – Bagan